christ-chapel-baptism

 We believe that baptisms are one of the most exciting and powerful experiences of our Christian lives.

-We are to be baptized because Jesus Christ commanded it (Matthew 28:19), and because we love the Lord.
-Jesus said, “If you love Me, keep My commandments” (John 14:15).
-Throughout the Book of Acts, we read how the early church gave importance to water baptism (see 2:41; 8:12, 38; 9:18; 10:47–48; 16:15, 33; 19:3–5).
+On top of that, throughout the Book of Acts, we read how the early church gave importance to water baptism (see 2:41; 8:12, 38; 9:18; 10:47–48; 16:15, 33; 19:3–5).

-All born-again believers in Jesus Christ—and only believers—should be baptized (see Mark 16:15–16; Acts 8:12, 36–38; 16:31–33; 18:8)
+Jesus Christ calls all born-again believers – and only believers – to be baptized (see Mark 16:15–16; Acts 8:12, 36–38; 16:31–33; 18:8).

 Take the next step